Flat endomorphisms for mod $p$ equivariant quantum connections from quantum Steenrod operations: -equivariant quantum Steenrod operations

 The $S^1$-equivariant Poincar\'e pairing is nondegenerate if $F$ is compact oriented, and for a fixed $b \in H^*_{S^1}(X;\mathbb{F}_p)\otimes \mathbb{F}_p(\!(\teq)\!)$ its linear dual under the Poincar\'e pairing is again denoted $b^\vee \in H^*_{S^1}(X;\mathbb{F}_p) \otimes \mathbb{F}_p(\!(\teq)\!)$.

-The $S^1$-equivariant quantum product is defined using the $S^1$-equivariant Gromov--Witten invariants and the Poincar\'e pairing.
+The $S^1$-equivariant quantum product is defined using the $S^1$-equivariant Gromov--Witten invariants and the Poincar\'e pairing (see e.g. \cite[Section 4]{BMO11}).
 We further assume that $(X, \omega)$ is closed, for the Gromov--Witten invariants to be well-defined.
 (This assumption will be relaxed later for $X = T^*\mathbb{P}^1$.)